chryzsh/DarthSidious/labs/getting-started.md

 * Domain Privilege Escalation
 * Dumping System and Domain Secrets
 * Tools like Empire, Bloodhound and ranger
-* Cool attacks on Microsoft infrastructure
 * Actual pentest experiences

--If you have no idew what you are doing, we recommend reading the [Mini guide to Windows ](stuff/miniguide.md) and then begin [Building a lab](labs/building-a-lab.md).
+-If you have no idea what you are doing, we recommend reading the [Mini guide to Windows ](stuff/miniguide.md) and then begin [Building a lab](labs/building-a-lab.md).

 **Obvious disclaimer is obvious**